MileHacker Logo

 • Not using a VPN.
 Tip: NordVPN get and test before arrival.

 • Under-recognizing the language barrier.
-Tip: Utilize translation apps and learn basic phrases.
+Tip: Utilize translation apps and learn some simple phrases.

 • Ignoring local customs.
 Tip: Research norms for religious sites and dining.